 The homepage of the Death Row Dinners website

 Like your parents' marriage, death row is losing its romance with every passing day.
 A few hundred years ago it was princes and queens being held in giant towers as they waited for death, like something from a bloody fairytale.
 And that was fine; all part of the social contract.
 Cutting the heads off the formerly powerful in front of baying crowds with a massive sword was the kind of justice that made sense in a time of disease, poverty and chucking your own shit and piss out the window.
-Even in the days of Bundy and your big American serial killers there'd be an electrifying pay-off; evil men being riddled with lightning till their eyes burst open like dawn slugs, but we can't even rely on the States for our execution kicks any more.
+Even in the days of Bundy and other big American serial killers there'd be an electrifying pay-off; evil men being riddled with lightning till their eyes burst open like dawn slugs, but we can't even rely on the States for our execution kicks any more.
 What's that you're offering us?
 A painfully slow criminal holocaust carried out by a state that doesn't even know where to get proper death drugs?
 Where's the fun in that?

 I'm joking, of course.
 Any progressive person would agree that the death penalty is always the wrong answer.
-In most parts of the world, it has more or less been decided now that executing people for crimes they did or did not commit is very much "not on".
-It's a disgusting, pugilistic and frankly pretty deranged way of dealing with the problems that a society faces, which is presumably why the whole process is about to be paid homage to by a new pop-up restaurant in East London.
+In most parts of the world, it has more or less been decided now that executing people for crimes they did or did not commit is very much "not on."
+It's a disgusting, pugilistic, and frankly pretty deranged way of dealing with the problems that a society faces, which is presumably why the whole process is about to be paid homage to by a new pop-up restaurant in East London.

 However, don't rush to get your bright orange death onesie and deranged stare out of the cupboard just yet.
-The website's run by something called Dirty Dishes – a company that, for all my googling, seems not to exist anywhere other than in a footnote on the Death Row Dinners website itself.
+The website's run by something called Dirty Dishes—a company that, for all my googling, seems not to exist anywhere other than in a footnote on the Death Row Dinners website itself.
 Perhaps they're shrouding themselves in secrecy because they're wary of a backlash.
 Perhaps they just don't want to give anything away.
 Perhaps it's just fake.
-It's definitely fake... isn't it?
+It's definitely fake… isn't it?

 The booking page of the Death Row Dinners website

-Someone running a Twitter account for the pop-up has also been responding to people's booking enquiries on Twitter – so, if it is fake, and even if it is "art", whoever's behind it must be treading a fairly thin line with regards to the law.
+Someone running a Twitter account for the pop-up has also been responding to people's booking enquiries on Twitter—so, if it is fake, and even if it is "art," whoever's behind it must be treading a fairly thin line with regards to the law.
 Which I guess is ironic?

-The homepage of the site plasters doctored black and white images of "inmates" with placards slung round their necks listing other dishes that you can order; mussels and fries, Coca-Cola, hot fudge sundae, racks of ribs.
+The homepage of the site plasters doctored black and white images of "inmates" with placards slung round their necks listing other dishes that you can order; mussels and fries, Coca-Cola, hot fudge sundae, and racks of ribs.
 They’re the accused, and they’re made to look like their stint in Alcatraz is coming to a grim end.
-But Alcatraz closed 50 years ago, and people continue to be shot, shocked and have poisons mainlined into their venous system in the name of justice.
+But Alcatraz closed 50 years ago, and people continue to be shot, shocked, and have poisons mainlined into their venous system in the name of justice.